Introduction to Teradata Stored Procedures & Error Handling

 Handler Propagation

-After executing a continue handler, code execution persists in the data block where the error is triggered.
-In an exit handler event, Teradata will terminate the error triggering statement’s code block, and code execution will continue with the outer block (if any).
+Upon executing a continue handler, code execution remains in the data block where the error occurred.
+However, in the case of an exit handler event, Teradata will terminate the code block associated with the error-triggering statement, allowing code execution to continue with the outer block, if applicable.

-Suppose an error is raised within a handler.
-In that case, the handler execution is terminated, and the stored procedure tries to find another handler by continually searching the data blocks from the innermost to the outermost.
-Be aware that an error event in the handler will not solve this handler error but the original error, leading to the handler execution!
+If an error occurs in a handler, its execution is halted, and the stored procedure searches for another handler by scanning data blocks from the innermost to the outermost.
+It’s important to note that an error event within the handler won’t resolve the handler error but rather the original error, which can cause the handler to execute again.

-Below is an example of nested handlers.
-We nested three handlers for the division by zero condition.
-Intentionally we cause another division by zero exception (SET x=1/0) in two of the three handlers.
-Therefore the outermost handler finally is the one who will handle this error:
+The following presents an illustration of nested handlers, wherein we nested three handlers to address the division by zero condition.
+We intentionally induced another division by zero exception (SET x=1/0) in two of the three handlers.
+As a result, the outermost handler ultimately addresses this error.

 REPLACE PROCEDURE DIVISION_BY_ZERO ( IN n INTEGER)